moby/moby/docs/swarm/swarm-tutorial/rolling-update.md

     redis
     ```

-    The scheduler applies rolling updates as follows:
+    The scheduler applies rolling updates as follows by default:

-    * Stop the initial number of tasks according to `--update-parallelism`.
+    * Stop the first task.
-    * Schedule updates for the stopped tasks.
+    * Schedule update for the stopped task.
-    * Start the containers for the updated tasks.
+    * Start the container for the updated task.
-    * After an update to a task completes, wait for the specified delay
+    * If the update to a task returns `RUNNING`, wait for the
-    period before stopping the next task.
+    specified delay period then stop the next task.
+    * If, at any time during the update, a task returns `FAILED`, pause the
+    update.

 5. Run `docker service inspect --pretty redis` to see the new image in the
 desired state: